cerner/fhir.cerner.com/README.md

 The content is defined in YAML files and most fields are optional.
 If they are not provided, the resulting table cell will just be empty.

-- field_name_base_url: `definition_table` will generate nested links for each field prepended with this url
+- field_name_base_url: `definition_table` will generate nested links for each field prepended with this url.
-- fields: The list of defined fields
+- fields: The list of defined fields.
   - name: The name of the field.
-This will be generated as a link based on `field_name_base_url`
+This will be generated as a link based on `field_name_base_url`.
   - required: Whether or not the field is required.
 This is not necessarily whether the field is required by the FHIR<sup>®</sup> standard, but rather whether it is required by our server implementation.
   - type: The type of the field.
 If found in `lib/resources/<version>/types.yaml`, this field will be linked to the specified resource.
   - description: The description of the field.